 - break it down into the subtopics that are all related to the main subject

 - break those down further into detailed examples and media

 - you must include images, video, and links

 - Each law needs to include an example of something that could happen in a classroom to violate the law (this shows you understand how they can apply to you)

 - overall there should be a bare minimum of 25 elements on the completed concept map

-This assignment is due at the beginning of the next class.
+This assignment is due at the end of the next class.